 Your staff will become effective at their tasks and projects if they know what needs to be done.
 This brings us back to the importance of communication.
 When assigning tasks, be sure to provide clear instructions and all the details necessary to successfully complete the task.

-Be sure to create realistic and productive goals for your employees.
+Be sure to set realistic and productive goals for your employees.
 The only way to achieve this is by involving them in the process of defining the mission and objectives.
-Remember, transparency is key here.
+Remember, transparency is a key element in this strategy.
 Discussing everything openly is the best way to ensure team members approach tasks with the right perspective.

 7. Empower, Don’t Micromanage